prasanth-ntu/coursera_google_it_aut_with_python/3_introduction_to_git_and_github/week_2/README.md

 > Merging is a term that Git uses for combining branched data and history together.

 ### Merge Conflicts
-Once a new feature that we deevlop in a separate branch is in good shape, we merge the separate branch back into `master` branch.
+Once a new feature that we develop in a separate branch is in good shape, we merge the separate branch back into `master` branch.
 We can do it using `git merge` command which take the independent snapshots and history of one Git branch, and tangle them into another.

 Let's check that we are in `master` branch.
 Then, let's merge the `even-better-feature` branch into `master` branch.